Skip to main content

 Actions

-Action have a plan (optional) and completion metadata associated with them that capture how the action alters the table state.
-The metadata is serialized as Json/Avro, and the schema for each of these actions is described in avro here.
-The following are the actions on the Hudi timeline.
+Actions have a plan (optional) and completion metadata associated with them that capture how the action alters the table state.
+The metadata is serialized as Avro, and the schema for each of these actions is described in avro here.
+The following are the key actions on the Hudi timeline.

 States